Robert Whittaker (fighter): Personal life

-Whittaker and his wife Sofia have three sons, and two daughters.
+Whittaker and his wife Sofia have three sons, and three daughters.
 Whittaker also has legal guardianship of his younger half-sister and brother.

 Representing both Australia and New Zealand

-Whittaker once stated in an interview, "Pretty much all my mother's side is Kiwi and we have a strong Maori heritage."
-He said further, "I feel really privileged to have that Maori blood and link to my past.
+Whittaker once stated in an interview, "Pretty much all my mother's side is Kiwi and we have a strong Māori heritage."
+He said further, "I feel really privileged to have that Māori blood and link to my past.
 I got my tattoo out of respect to that."
 Whittaker was born in New Zealand and moved to Australia when he was one month old.
 As stated in an interview, "My mother wanted to have me back home, so she came back.
 After I was born we came back to Australia.
-It's half of who I am, is Maori, and my mum's roots go back to Samoa."
+It's half of who I am, is Māori, and my mum's roots go back to Samoa."
 When asked about his nationality in an interview with the Australian TV programme The Project, he declared that he had an Australian passport but added that he felt as if he represented both countries as an MMA fighter.

 I'm blessed to be in this position – every time I walk into the octagon I feel like I'm representing Australia and New Zealand.
 It's the highest honour and the highest privilege.

 In an interview with GQ Australia, he stated:

 I am immensely proud to be an Australian and to be a pioneer in the sport to, you know, lead, lead today's MMA scene against all these other countries, you know, it really, it really does light me up, to see that the Australian flag when I walk out, you know, to hear them called out that I'm Australian and I am very patriotic.
 I am really proud of my country and proud of where I am from.